CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 How does the Cyences app differentiate itself from Enterprise Security?

+Compared to ES, Cyences is very easy to manage and fully customizable, allowing users to keep only the products relevant to their environment.
+Also, It contains the product-focused security usecases categorized in SOC and Compliance so that it's easy to review for the respective team memebers.

 For new Splunk users, Enterprise Security requires a lot of fine tuning in order to get the most optimal experience and they may have trouble doing so as there's so much to learn before even reaching that point.
 For example, users have to configure several correlation searches within Enterprise Security and understand how it ties into specific use cases as well.
 On the other hand, the Cyences app was created with having one goal in mind and that is to provide an out of the box end-to-end security solution.
 Meaning, Splunk users don't have to configure all that much in order to get things started right away.
 Additionally, the alerting feature found within the Cyences app allows users to receive alerts via Slack or by email all while keeping the false positives at a bare minimum.